wekeo/wekeo4training/training_coastal_interactions_2024/Jupyter_R_WEkEO_Coastal_Interactions/README.txt

 Readme of the R Notebook on WEkEO Coastal Interactions

 Copy/Paste Jupyter_R_WEkEO_Coastal_Interactions outside Public Directory:

 Step 1: On the left of the JupyterHub interface.
-Return to the root of the project folder and copy the entire folder.
-Here is the path to the folder concerned:
+Return to the root of the project folder and copy the entire folder by right clicking on Jupyter_R_WEkEO_Coastal_Interactions -> Copy.
-	/public/wekeo4training/training_coastal_interactions_2024/Jupyter_R_WEkEO_Coastal_Interactions

-Step 2: Paste the copied folder into a directory outside the "public" directory.
+Step 2: You can paste the copied folder into your working directory outside the "public" director, by right clicking -> Paste.
-        For example, you can paste it into a "work" directory or any directory where you plan to work with the data.

 Step 3: Verify that the project folder and all its contents have been successfully moved to the new location.